resource-hub-dev/rhub-app/README.md

 Front end application to serve as an interface to the Resource Hub API.

+## Contributing
+If you want to contribute to our project, you are more then welcome - just check our [contributing guide](.github/CONTRIBUTING.md).

 ## Running it in a container:

 To run the Web Interface in your favorite container environment, use the provided Dockerfile.
 We recommend `podman`.